-RECIPIENT RIGHTS AND RESPONSIBILITIES
+BENEFICIARY RIGHTS AND RESPONSIBILITIES

-Recipients have specific rights and responsibilities that accompany eligibility and participation in the Medicaid and Medicaid waiver programs.
-Support coordinators and service providers must assist recipients to exercise their rights and responsibilities.
-Every effort must be made to assure that applicants or recipients understand their available choices and the consequences of those choices.
-Support coordinators and service providers are bound by their provider agreement with Medicaid to adhere to the following policies on recipient rights.
+Beneficiaries have specific rights and responsibilities that accompany eligibility and participation in the Medicaid and Medicaid waiver programs.
+Support coordinators and service providers must assist beneficiaries to exercise their rights and responsibilities.
+Every effort must be made to assure that applicants or beneficiaries understand their available choices and the consequences of those choices.
+Support coordinators and service providers are bound by their provider agreement with Medicaid to adhere to the following policies on beneficiary rights.

-Each individual who requests Adult Day Health Care (ADHC) Waiver services has the option to designate a responsible representative to assist or act on his/her behalf in the process of accessing and/or maintaining ADHC Waiver services.
-The recipient has the right to change his/her responsible representative at any time.
-The responsible representative may not concurrently serve as a responsible representative for more than two recipients in a Medicaid home and community-based service program that is operated by the Office of Aging and Adult Services (unless an exception is granted by OAAS) which includes, but is not limited to:
+Each individual who requests Adult Day Health Care (ADHC) Waiver services has the option to designate a responsible representative to assist or act on their behalf in the process of accessing and/or maintaining ADHC Waiver services.
+The beneficiary has the right to change their responsible representative at any time.
+The responsible representative may not concurrently serve as a responsible representative for more than two (2) beneficiaries in a Medicaid Home and Community-Based Services (HCBS) program that is operated by the Office of Aging and Adult Services (OAAS) (unless an exception is granted by OAAS) which includes, but is not limited to the following:

-- Program of All-Inclusive Care for the Elderly (PACE);

-- Long Term Personal Care Services (LT-PCS);

-- Community Choices Waiver (CCW); and
+- 1. Program of All-Inclusive Care for the Elderly (PACE); - 2.
+Long Term Personal Care Services (LT-PCS); - 3.
+Community Choices Waiver (CCW); and - 4.
+ADHC Waiver.

-- Adult Day Health Care (ADHC) Waiver.